ross-p-smith/UKOfficeHours/README.md

 Azure Active Directory and Azure App Service EasyAuth are used with ADAL.js to take care of OpenID Connect and OAuth Authentication and token handling.

-The service is simply an simple example booking system, written as a Knockout / Bootstrap SPA
+The service is a simple example booking system, written as a Knockout / Bootstrap SPA

 The front end is pure HTML5/js, using knockout for data binding, moment.js for date handling and bootstrap for UI styling.
 It uses Azure Functions for it's API / Middle Tier and is deployed via the KUDU Zip API to Azure app service